We Are Not Who You Expected Us To Be

 The Pentacostal Church’s Influence on Young Black Girls Perceptions Of Sexuality

-“The belief that, ‘Women submitting is just a humble repayment for good dead’s instead of a gendered expectation” - Tee Noir Shot by Dennis Morris Within the Pentacostal church there is a hyperfocus on black girls, in the way they use their bodies, and express beauty.
+Written by Elisha Kiala “The belief that, ‘Women submitting is just a humble repayment for good dead’s instead of a gendered expectation” - Tee Noir Shot by Dennis Morris Within the Pentacostal church there is a hyperfocus on black girls, in the way they use their bodies, and express beauty.
 This enviroment demonstrates the parallels between sexuality and purity.
-Growing up in this environment made me think about how when your sexuality is suppressed, it can affect the way you perceive yourself and
+Growing up in this environment made me think about how when your sexuality is suppressed, it can affect the way y

 Jan 267 min read